badal-io/dataflow-timeseries-iot-gas-demo/README.md

 - Three Pub/Sub topics (```foglamp-demo```, ```foglamp-demo-raw```, and ```foglamp-demo-events```)
 - Two GCS buckets (```foglamp_demo_main``` and ```foglamp_demo_dataflow```)
 - A BigQuery Dataset (```foglamp_demp```) containing 5 tables (```assets```, ```device_connections```, ```devices```, ```event_definitions```, and ```paths```)
-- Four Dataflow Jobs
+- Three Dataflow Jobs

 Terraform will also create the necessary RSA keys to connect to the VM and authenticate the connection between FogLAMP and the IoT Core device.

 :exclamation: The RSA keys generated will be stored unencrypted in your Terraform state file.
 In a production environment, generate your private keys outside of Terraform.

-<b>Follow the following steps to deploy the resources using Terraform:</b>
+<b>Follow the following steps to deploy the Demo resources using Terraform:</b>
 1. Clone the repository to your local machine:
 ```
 git clone https://github.com/badal-io/dataflow-timeseries-iot-gas-demo.git